top of page

 Our History

-In The 1930's The Bright Spot Cafe, Opened by Tally and Betty Winter occupied what was then referred to as the Duhamel Corner.
-The name was later changed to Tally's as that was how many downtown business owners who would meet for coffee referred to it.
-The Winters passed the restaurant down to their sons who remodeled and gave it a more popular diner-style setting while retaining the local comfort and home cooking people of Rapid City had come to expect.
+In the 1930s, Tally and Betty Winter opened The Bright Spot Cafe, which occupied what was then the Duhamel Corner.
+The name was later changed to Tally's, as that was how many downtown business owners who would meet for coffee referred to it.
+The Winters passed the restaurant down to their sons, who remodeled it and gave it a more popular diner-style setting while retaining the local comfort and home cooking that the people of Rapid City had come to expect.
+Today, Chef Benjamin Klinkel owns the Rapid City landmark.

-Benjamin attended Le Cordon Bleu culinary school and graduated with honors, following his degree with an apprenticeship under Master Chef Philippe Boulot who after only a year sent Benjamin on to France to train in Michelin starred restaurants.
-Benjamin continued to travel in Europe and worked in world-renowned establishments.
+Chef Benjamin attended Le Cordon Bleu culinary school and graduated with honors.
+He followed his degree with an apprenticeship under Master Chef Philippe Boulot, who, after only a year, sent Benjamin on to train in Michelin-starred restaurants in France.

 bottom of page